backlundtransform/CSharpNumerics/README.md

  `var grad = func.Gradient(-4, -4, -4, 1, 8);`

 Where the parameters are minimum value of x,y,z the step size, and the length.
-The range in this example is -4=x=4,-4=y=4,-4=z=4.
+The range in this example is -4<=x<=4,-4<=y<=4,-4<=z<=4.
-Will return new Dictionary<Vector, Vector> where the key is the point and value is the calculated function value in the point.
+This method will return new Dictionary<Vector, Vector> where the key is the point and value is the calculated function value for that point.
 Save the data to csv

   `grad.Save(@"${path}\${file}.csv");`